The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 A lightweight authentication solution for cloud-centric IoT applications was proposed in~\cite{Chall-Conf032}.
 The scheme's official security verification was carried out utilising the widely used AVISPA tool.
 Furthermore, the security analysis, computational and communication costs show that the proposed lightweight system is secure and efficient.
-Toward, secure multi-factor remote user authentication scheme, The authors of \cite{Chall-Conf037} examined the security of Sharma and Kalra's method in this study, demonstrating that it is vulnerable to identity and password guessing, replay, and session key disclosure attacks.
-To address the security issues in Sharma and Kalra's method, they also presented a safe multifactor authentication system for cloud-IoT environments.
+Another important area is secure multi-factor remote user authentication schemes.
+The authors of \cite{Chall-Conf037} examined the security of a state-of-the-art method in their research.
+They demonstrated that the method is vulnerable to identity and password guessing, replay, and session key disclosure attacks.
+To address the security issues in the evaluated method, they also presented a safe multifactor authentication system for cloud-IoT environments.

 \paragraph{Encryption}\mbox{}